cf73/agpur/content/collections/pages/home.md

         text: 'We reserve the right to make minor cosmetic and aesthetic changes on the fly without notice.
 However, any technological changes will always be announced.
 Enjoy the music!'
   -
     type: paragraph
+    content:
+      -
+        type: text
+        text: 'Dealer enquiries welcome.'
 interconnects_blurb: 'ArgentPur offers three tiers of Interconnects, available both single ended (RCA) and balanced (XLR).'
 speaker_cables_blurb: "ArgentPur Speaker Cables are available in 4 sizes according to current capacity.
-Choose only the gauge you require for your loudspeakers' sensitivity and length required."
+Choose among the gauges to match your loudspeakers' sensitivity and length requirements."
 ---